 “Carefully debut only one skin product at a time every two to four weeks and check for tolerance,” Palm says.
 She recommends dabbing a little on the jawline as a patch test and waiting a few hours — sometimes up to 24 — to see if you react before applying to your full face.

-“If you are looking for a great alternative to retinols for anti-aging, try a bakuchiol product,” Palm recommends.
-“It has vitamin A derivative–like anti-aging effects without the redness and irritation.”
+“If you are looking for a great alternative to retinols, try a bakuchiol product,” Palm recommends.
+“It has vitamin A derivative–like effects without the redness and irritation.”

-Normal skin is probably the lottery winner of types, but don’t go celebrating just yet.
+Normal skin — skin with no major skin concerns — is probably the lottery winner of types, but don’t go celebrating just yet.

 And even if your skin is tame, that doesn’t mean it can’t occasionally go through a dry, oily, sensitive, or combination spell.
-Our skin can change over time, with the seasons, and for plenty of other reasons.
+Our skin can change over time, with the seasons, and for many other reasons.

 Skin type can be wishy-washy or exist on a continuum.
 It’s never set in stone.